godotengine/godot-docs/classes/class_streampeertcp.rst

 Description
 -----------

-TCP Stream peer.
+TCP stream peer.
 This object can be used to connect to TCP servers, or also is returned by a TCP server.

 Method Descriptions
 -------------------